Denmark suspends foreign spy agency chief, 2 others

-COPENHAGEN, Denmark (AP) — Denmark's government says that the head of the country's foreign intelligence service has been “relieved of duty for the time being” along with two other senior employees.
+COPENHAGEN, Denmark (AP) — Denmark's government said Monday that the head of the country's foreign intelligence service has been “relieved of duty for the time being” after an independent watchdog heavily criticized the spy agency for deliberately withholding information and violating Danish laws.

-Lars Findsen took the helm of the Danish Defense Intelligence Service, or DDIS, in 2015, and from 2002 to 2007, he headed the domestic intelligence service.
-The two other employees of DDIS, which is also responsible for military intelligence, weren't identified.
+Lars Findsen took the helm of the Danish Defense Intelligence Service in 2015, and he headed the domestic intelligence service from 2002 to 2007.
+Two other senior DDIS employees who weren't identified were relieved of their duties at the agency, which is also responsible for military intelligence.

-In a brief statement Monday, Defense Minister Trine Bramsen gave no reason as to why the three employees were suspended.
+The Danish Intelligence Oversight Board, an independent body monitoring Denmark’s spy agencies, said the foreign intelligence service “had withheld key and crucial information” and given “incorrect information on matters" regarding its work.

+The board said DDIS had initiated operations that were contrary to Danish law and had obtained and shared “a significant amount” of information about Danish citizens.
+No details were given.

 The Danish military has been at the center of scandals in recent months involving high-ranking officers who have been favoring relatives.